-Best AI File Renamer Tools for Mac Compared (2026)
+Best AI File Renamer & Batch Rename Tools for Mac in 2026

 Jump to section

-If you are searching for the best AI file renamer tools for Mac, you are usually trying to solve one of three problems:
+If you are searching for the best AI file renamer tools for Mac, you are usually trying to solve one of four problems:

 - your files have meaningless names (